dart-archive/graphs/README.md

 [![CI](https://github.com/dart-lang/graphs/actions/workflows/ci.yml/badge.svg)](https://github.com/dart-lang/graphs/actions/workflows/ci.yml)

-Graph algorithms which do not specify a particular approach for representing a Graph.
+Graph algorithms that do not specify a particular approach for representing a Graph.

 Functions in this package will take arguments that provide the mechanism for